mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 #### 4.9 Populate monsters

 **How will we verify this specific requirement?**
-We can ensure that this use case has been taken into account if when the DM presses the generate monsters button the dungeon is automatically populated with appropriately leveled and themed monsters.
+We can ensure that this use case has been taken into account if when the DM presses the generate monsters button the dungeon is automatically populated with appropriately levelled and themed monsters.

 #### 4.10 Exit Game/server